-Edinburgh's universities are among the top in Scotland and reputed internationally for their research excellence in disciplines such as life sciences, medicine and informatics.
+Edinburgh’s universities attract high-calibre students from around the world.
+They are reputed internationally for their research excellence in disciplines such as life sciences, medicine and informatics.

 The city’s largest university, the University of Edinburgh, is regularly ranked one of the top higher education institutions in the world in prestigious indices such as the Times Higher Education World University Rankings and the Academic Ranking of World Universities.